n3554/n3554/technical_specification/parallelism.4.algorithms.md

 3. Parallel algorithms have the requirement `is_execution_policy_v<ExecutionPolicy>` is `true`.

-4. The algorithms listed in table 1 have parallel overloads.
+4. The algorithms listed in table 1 shall have `ExecutionPolicy` overloads.

 -------------------------- ---------------------- ------------------   ----------------------
 `uninitialized_copy`       `uninitialized_copy_n` `uninitialized_fill` `uninitialized_fill_n`